mikeshmistry/StudentPortalApplication/README.md

 # StudentPortalApplication
 ASP.NET CORE MVC Application To Represent A Student Portal.
-It Uses The StudentGradingDB Entity Framework Core As it Database
+It Uses The StudentGradingDB Entity Framework Core As It's Database